xwmx/bindle/Readme.markdown

 #### Homebrew

-To install with homebrew, you can use the `brew tap` command:
+To install with homebrew, use the following command:

     brew install alphabetum/taps/dots